LudvigOlsen/pathio/README.md

 ```

 Find the combinations of keys and paths in the collections of this object
-that are not in the collections of another object.
+that are not in the collections of another object:

 ```python
 paths.difference(other=other_paths)